thin-edge/thin-edge.io/docs/src/howto-guides/025_config_management_plugin.md

 Before starting anything, make sure [your device is connected to Cumulocity](./../tutorials/connect-c8y.md).

 **Step 0**
-Only if you didn't install `c8y_configuration_plugin` by the debian package, you need one additional step to initialize the plugin.
+Unless you installed `c8y_configuration_plugin` using the debian package, you need one additional step to initialize the plugin.
 Run this command.

 ```shell